 Step-By-Step Registration Procedure for Shri Amarnath Yatra 2016

-Step-By-Step Registration Procedure for Shri Amarnath Yatra 2015 through Designated Branches of Banks across India
+Step-By-Step Procedure for Registration of Shri Amarnath Yatra 2016 through Designated Branches of Banks

-- The Registration of Yatris shall commence from all the Bank Branches from 1st March 2015 onwards.
+- The Registration of Yatris commences from all the Bank Branches from Monday the 29th February, 2016 onwards.

-- One Yatra Permit shall be valid for registering only one Yatri.
+- One Yatra Permit is valid for Registering only one Yatri.

-- Each Registration Branch has been allotted a fixed per day/ per route quota for registering the Yatris.
-The Registration Branch shall ensure that the number of Yatris registered does not exceed the allotted per day/ per route quota.
+- Each Registration Branch has been allotted a fixed per day/ per route quota for Registering the Yatris.
+The Registration Branch ensures that the number of Yatris registered does not exceed the allotted per day/ per route quota.

 - No one below the age of 13 years or above the age of 75 years and no lady with more than six week’s pregnancy shall be Registered for the Yatra.

-- The Application Form and CHC shall be made available free of cost to the applicant-Yatri by the Registration Branch.
+- The Application Form and CHC are made available free of cost to the Applicant Yatri by the Registration Branch.

 - To apply for the Yatra Permit, the Applicant-Yatri will submit the following documents to the Registration Officer:

 - Filled-in prescribed Application Form; and

-- prescribed Compulsory Health Certificate (CHC) issued on or after 10th Feb 2015 by the Authorized Doctor/ Medical Institution.
+- Prescribed Compulsory Health Certificate (CHC) issued on or after 10th February 2016 by the Authorized Doctor/ Medical Institution.